libp2p/blog/src/_blog/rust-libp2p-browser-to-server.md

 ### Benefits of WebRTC over websockets and webtransport

-One of the main benefits of using WebRTC on the server is that the it does not need TLS certificates from a DNS domain -- you can run a home server over WebRTC without a dotcom!
+One of the main benefits of using WebRTC on the server is that it does not need TLS certificates from a DNS domain -- you can run a home server over WebRTC without a dotcom!
 Instead, with `rust-libp2p` we can use self-signed certificates to provide the secure connections.
 Websockets however would require TLS certificates.

 The second major benefot of WebRTC is it enables (eventual\*) direct browser-to-browser communication.
 Though webtransport can connect with self-signed certificates, it cannot connect browser-to-browser like WebRTC can.